Framework agreements exist in virtually every industry.

 This means customers ‘drawdown’ a quantity of products against an overall assumed volume.

 Often, at the start of the agreement, there is an assumed order quantity each month.
-In practice however, the actual order quantity can often vary from month to month.
+However, in practice the actual order quantity often varies from month to month.

 Drawdown framework agreements are common in many industries.

 For example, Gilbarco Veeder Root is based in Greensboro, NC.
 The company agrees drawdown framework agreements with petrol retailers to sell large quantities of petrol pumps.

 The agreement defines the products, pricing, commercial arrangements and legal terms of the contract.